 First of all, I think most people would agree that certain foods are naturally considered comfort foods.
 Maybe it’s because they remind us of a special time, person or place.
-For me, a comforting bowl of homemade vegetable soup or chili, a slice of Grandma’s favorite apple pie or a stack of good old-fashioned potato pancakes quickly bring back fond childhood memories.
+For me, a comforting bowl of homemade vegetable soup or chili, a slice of Grandma’s favorite apple pie, or a stack of good old-fashioned potato pancakes.
+These quickly bring back fond childhood memories.

 Regular pancakes are always popular, however, potato pancakes seem to be in a class all by themselves.
 Consequently, many people in the community would come to the pancake and sausage supper just for the good old-fashioned potato pancakes!